 Shoppers don’t just shop online or in-store.
 They shop using a mix of both channels.
 DTC merchants who unify their online and offline shopping experience will build better relationships with customers and unlock growth that single-channel merchants can’t.

-Oftentimes when a merchant uses two systems to manage online and in-person selling, transaction, inventory, and customer data is siloed by channel and their reports don’t reflect the truth.
+Oftentimes when a merchant uses two systems to manage online and in-person selling, transaction, inventory, and customer data are siloed by channel and their reports don’t reflect the truth.
 If someone buys a product in-store, does that transactional data flow into your sales reports?
-Will inventory levels adjust in real-time as products are sold, returned, or exchanged online and in-store?
+Will inventory levels adjust in real time as products are sold, returned, or exchanged online and in-store?

 Some POS systems allow you to integrate your POS system and ecommerce platform by using an integration partner.
 Unfortunately, those integrations don’t fully unify your channels.
 After all, it’s still two different systems with entirely different features, built by two different companies.